epheph/blog/_posts/2015-03-15-interview-questions-1.markdown

 -/+ buffers/cache:      22612      74083
 {% endhighlight %}

 `free` is nice enough to calculate the ACTUAL used and free in the "-/+ buffers/cache" line of the output, which is the most important line in `free`'s output.
-If you'd like to play around with thi cache, the kernel provides a method to request a cache drop:
+If you'd like to play around with this cache, the kernel provides a method to request a cache drop:

 {% highlight bash %}
 $  echo 3 | sudo tee /proc/sys/vm/drop_caches